-During the period the principal continuing activities of the parent company continues to be the presentation of musical performances to Australian and international audiences.
-In addition, the consolidated group operated an unregistered, wholesale, managed investment fund which invests in rare, historical, high-quality stringed instruments.
+During the year, the principal activities of the parent company, being the presentation of musical performances to Australian and international audiences, became enhanced with the addition of a new home for the orchestra in Sydney's Walsh Bay with performance, event, rehearsal and practice facilities.
+Our new home allowed the parent company incremental presentation opportunities, in addition to commercial and non-commercial hiring by third parties for events, theatrical and musical presentations.

+The group continued to operate an unregistered, wholesale, managed investment fund investing in rare, historical, high-quality stringed instruments.